bcao4/CS146/CS146-Website/README.md

-# CS146-Team9
+# CS146
-Final Website for Group 9's Team Project
+A simple website for a team project in CS146 - Introduction to Web Programming and Project Development